Harry Potter and the Forbidden Journey:

 Castle tour-only guests agree not to go on the ride, and for their reward these guests get their own line through the castle.
 Once inside the castle entrance, you will need to inform the team member posted there that you are just doing the tour.

 The castle “tour only” option has its big advantages and one disadvantage.
-The first big advantage is that you get to skip the outdoor queue as I explained in book 1, head right into Hogwarts, and begin your exploration.
+The first big advantage is that you get to skip the outdoor queue as I explained on page 1, head right into Hogwarts, and begin your exploration.
 The second HUGE advantage is that everyone in this line is in it to see the tour!
 What you will find is that the regular line moves far too fast through the castle’s rooms.
 The vast majority of guests in the regular line miss the Forbidden Journey storyline and much of the theming.
 When you take the castle tour-only line, you can walk at your leisure, taking pictures and video, observing the detail, and soaking in the wonder of it all without anyone pushing you from behind–and no team members in front of you telling you to hurry.

 The third big advantage: castle tour guests get their very own talking portrait room!